chaiso-krit/LLM-Pokemon-Red/README.md

 3. Update the factory function to return your new provider
 4. Add the provider configuration to your `config.json`

-### Improving Game Understanding

-Consider these enhancements:
-- OCR to read game text
-- Object detection to identify game elements
-- Enhanced memory systems to track game state

 ## Contributing

 Contributions are welcome!
 Here are some ways to get involved:
+- Improve code base
 - Run benchmarks with different models and share your results
 - Add support for additional LLM providers
-- Implement new evaluation metrics
-- Create visualization tools for benchmark results
+- Create visualization tools for benchmark results and gameplay

 ## Citation